Gina Marten, Executive Director

 Gina’s passion for collaborating and marketing stems from her early career in sales with Xerox, MetPath Laboratories and pharmaceutical sales.
 Gina graduated with a BS in Marketing from Southwest Missouri State and worked in sales most of her career.
 She attends church at St. Peter Parish in Kirkwood, MO.
 In her free time Gina enjoys spending time with family, working out reading and baking.

 Jean Sawin, Program Director-Chicago

 Jean first became involved with Girls in the Know as a participant with her 12 yr-old daughter.
 Her experience with the program motivated her to become involved with the organization.
-She’s excited to assist in providing the same opportunity to other mothers/caregivers and their daughters.
+She’s excited to assist in providing the same opportunity to other trusted adults and their pre-teen girls.

 Sarah Saffold, Program Director

 Sarah joined Girls in the Know in the fall of 2015 as an Empowering your Pre-Teen girl speaker after being introduced to the program through a friend.
 Upon learning that the organization could use some help with coordinating programs, Sarah approached Gina about becoming more involved and did part-time program coordination starting in fall of 2016.
 With a strong desire to do more with the program, Sarah was delighted to become the Program Director in May of 2017.